voipxp/testing/README.md

 docker build -t odin-web .
 ```

-## Bundles

-The bundler (parcel) starts at index.html and then walks all import statements, href, src, etc...
-If a file is to be known to angular, it must be imported at some point.
-Any 3rd party deps (such as lodash) need to be included at the top of the file that will use it.
-The bundler is smart enough to know not to require it twice.

 ## React

-The application is running React with old angular code inside it being render via the AngularComponent (**src/components/angular-component**).
+The application is running React with previous angular code inside it being render via the AngularComponent (**src/components/angular-component**).
 New components _should_ be written in React.

-The preference for react components is to use functional components and utilize hooks (useState, useReducer) for local state management and lifecycle (useEffect).
+The preference for react components is to use functional components and utilize hooks (useState, useReducer) for local state management and lifecycle methods (useEffect).
 For global storage we are currently utilizing Redux.
 The stores are located in **src/store**.

 ### Directory structure

 The current directory structure is as follows

 ```
-├── angular        # stores old angular code
+├── angular        # stores angular code
 ├── api            # the API library (eventually extract to module) ├── components     # view components
 ├── store          # redux related files